CyVerse-learning-materials/SciApps_guide/association.rst

       |build_workflow|

       ..
 Tip::
         History panel checkboxes and the workflow building page are interactive.
-Use the 'Select All' or 'Reset' button to simplify the selection step
+Use the 'Select All' or 'Reset' button to simplify the selection step.

-   2. Modify **Workflow Name** and **Workflow Description**, then click the 'Build Workflow' button to visualize the workflow
+   2. Modify **Workflow Name** and **Workflow Description**, then click the 'Build Workflow' button to visualize the workflow.

       ..
 Tip::
         All nodes of the diagram are interactive.
 Mouse over for hints for full name, documentation, etc.
         |emmax_workflow|

    3. On the 'Workflow Diagram', you can save the workflow.
-Your saved workflows will appear in 'My Workflows' (under the 'Workflow' menu from top navigation panel)
+Your saved workflows will appear in 'My Workflows' (under the 'Workflow' menu from top navigation panel).

       ..
 Tip::
         From 'My workflow', You can load the new workflow to run or download the workflow as a JSON file, which can be passed to others for **sharing** the entire analysis.